 - Flamingos also can drink water at boiling temperature.
 This is a special adaptation because boiling geysers is the only source of fresh water for some flamingos.

 In the food chain of flamingos, the Sun is the overall source of energy.

-- Blue green algae, red algae, and phytoplanktons are producers that take energy from the sun and prepare its food itself through photosynthesis.
+- Blue-green algae, red algae, and phytoplanktons are producers that take energy from the sun and prepare their food itself through photosynthesis.

 - Flamingos are the primary consumers in this food chain and eat algae and planktons.

 - Secondary consumers are the predators of flamingos, such as vultures, eagles, crocodiles, and wild dogs.

 Ecological Role Of Flamingos